 - Raising funds to relieve poverty; giving grants to individuals in need and providing welcome packs for all new arrivals.

 - Working with partner organisations to support English lessons; providing bikes and social activities to promote health and well-being.

-- Working with councils, politicians, schools, agencies and local authorities to raise awareness of the issues faced by those seeking sanctuary, and facilitating the exchange of information with the general public through the CoS website and Facebook page.
+- Working with councils, politicians, schools, agencies, local authorities and other organisations to raise awareness of the issues faced by those seeking sanctuary, and facilitating the exchange of information with the general public through the CoS website and Facebook page.

 Lancaster and Morecambe City of Sanctuary

 URGENT APPEAL to fund Lancaster & Morecambe City of Sanctuary Family Learning Project; providing activity packs for families and tutor expenses incl online platform subscription.